szymonabramczyk/dungeon-crawler/Meeting-notes.md

 1. Have another meeting on campus tomorrow with Viktor, Szymon and Risto-Pekka to work on the project code.
 2. Fix issue with Sprite class
 3. Work on game visuals & dungeon generation
 4. Implement early iteration of combat
 5. All members will continue to do more research on their respective areas.

+# Meeting 16.11.2023 16:15

+**Participants**:
+1. Szymon Abramczyk
+2. Viktor Dementev
+3. Risto-Pekka Siponen

+## Summary of works
+1. Szymon Abramczyk

+   Solved the problem of sprites not loading and changed the movement of the player to tile-based.

+2. Viktor Dementev

+   Made improvements to the cmake file and made a skeleton for a world class that will handle every separate render and event at once.
+Also studied a bit about level creation.

+3. Risto-Pekka Siponen

+   Started working on the entity/player class and researching the implementation for combat.

+## Challenges

+1. Changing from the current player implementation to a seperate player/entity class
+2. Implementaton of level generation
+3. Making gameplay choices

+## Actions
+1. Viktor and Szymon will work on implementing the level creation together.
+2. Risto-Pekka will finish implementing player class and do research on combat.
+3. All members are going to read and find out how to implement their part of the project.

+## Project status
+The game can display a window and draw the player on it.
+The game supports loading textures and tile-based charecter movement.
+Game can refresh via the main game loop and handle player events.

+### TODOs
+1. Implement entity/player class
+2. Work on level generation
+3. Work on game visuals
+4. Implement early iteration of combat
+5. All members will continue to do more research on their respective areas.